 Meet some of our Voice Contributors.
 These guys often start out posting great reviews or blogs on Voice, then join our network which offers sessions with journalists, commissions, editing of their work and the chance to join the Voice team to cover major arts festivals.
 We're always on the lookout for new writers or media-makers with views about the arts.
 Interested?
 Find out how to join our network of Voice Contributors.

-I'm a 16 year old aspiring journalist, currently studying my first year of the IB.
+I'm an aspiring journalist, currently studying my first year of the IB.
 I've always been interested in film, music and TV - so being able to publish reviews on Voice has given me a great opportunity to get more involved.

 I've also always been keen to share my opinions on current affairs or political happenings, and it's been invaluable learning how to shape these into proper pieces with the help of Voice.
 Read Franki on Voice

-I've always been involved in performing arts as a dancer, singer and actress leading me to study a BA in Theatre and Drama at Royal Holloway University in 2013.
-I currently work for Trinity College London in Music and spend my spare time performing and developing my writing and photography.
+I've always been involved in performing arts as a dancer, singer and actress which led me to study Theatre and Drama at Royal Holloway.
+I work for Trinity College London in Music and spend my spare time performing, developing my writing and photography.
 Voice allowed me to develop as a writer and given me confidence to write about what mightn't agree with.

-I am a YouTube content creator and aspiring journalist - my childhood dreams of being an actor will instead be pursued via writing and admiring from the comfort of the stalls!
-I applied for Voice in hopes of enhancing my writing skills and getting access to a wide range of arts events.
-Voice has definitely brought me that!
-As a Northern correspondent it has been so valuable to report on Hull City of Culture Fringe and Aesthetica Film Festival as well as coming south to cover Brighton Fringe, and the professional work ethic of Voice has encouraged me to produce engaging journalism under pressure.
-I am proud of such as my thought piece on Free School Meals in the wake of the 2017 General Election.
-This article succinctly expresses my political opinions whilst shedding light on an important story.
+I'm a YouTube content creator and aspiring journalist.
+I wanted to enhance my writing skills and access more arts events and Voice has definitely brought me that!
+It was so valuable to report from Hull, City of Culture and Aesthetica Film Festival as well as come south for the Brighton Fringe.
+Voice's work ethic has encouraged me to produce engaging writing under pressure.
+I am proud of my thought piece on Free School Meals during the 2017 General Election for succinctly expressing my political opinions whilst shedding light on an important issue.
 Read Maddie on Voice

-I'm a 24 year old from the North East with a passion for arts and writing.
-In 2015 I graduated with an MA in Twentieth and Twenty First Century Literature at Durham University.
-I have written for Living North, Culture/The Journal and Newcastle Gateshead's Juice festival.
+I'm from the North East and have a passion for arts and writing.
+In 2015 I did an MA in Twentieth and Twenty First Century Literature at Durham.
+Since, I have written for Living North, The Journal and Juice Festival.

-I applied to be a Voice Reporter to get more experience of writing, as well as journalism training.
-I have enjoyed experimenting with different styles - from news, to features, to reviews.
-It afforded me amazing opportunities to review at Bath Literature Festivals and Edinburgh Fringe.
-As well as improving my writing, it has been wonderful to work as part of a team, meet new people from all over the country and make lasting friendships.
-I gained invaluable experience, contact with industry professionals and significantly improved my skills.
-My experience at Voice has directly influenced me, helping me to gain my first graduate role in Marketing, and to progress since.
-I am most proud of by writing on literature and the Cover to Cover column I ran for Voice.
+I applied to Voice to get more writing experience and journalism training.
+I enjoyed experimenting with different styles - news, features, reviews.
+I've had amazing opportunities to review from Bath Literature and Edinburgh Fringe Festivals.
+With improving my writing, it is wonderful to be on a team from all over the country, make lasting friendships, gain invaluable experience, contact with industry professionals and significantly improve my skills.
+I am most proud of the Cover to Cover column I ran for Voice.
 Read Ellen on Voice

 I am a young filmmaker, YouTuber, vlogger and writer.
 I'm best known for my award-winning series 'My Little Sister (who happens to have Down's syndrome)' and my short film 'We The Mountain, We The Sea' screened at Raindance Film Festival 2016.
 See more of my work at www.agik.co.uk and here on Voice